Fergie-B/CI_PP1_AG/README.md

 ![Schedule](docs/features/features-schedule-section.png)

 ### Sign Up Section
-- A Bootstrap Sign up form is included that offer the user to tick which membership offer the prefer
+- A Bootstrap Sign up form is included that offer the user the choice to tick which membership offer they prefer

 ![Sign-Up](docs/features/features-sign-up-section.png)